uclanlp/KPEval/README.md

 KPEval is a toolkit for evaluating your keyphrase systems. 🎯

-We provide semantic-based metrics for four evaluation dimensions:
+We provide semantic-based metrics for four evaluation aspects:

 - 🤝 **Reference Agreement:** evaluating the extent keyphrase predictions align with human-annotated references.
 - 📚 **Faithfulness:** evaluating whether each keyphrase prediction is semantically grounded in the input.